 - Anaplastic thyroid carcinoma accounts for less than 1% of thyroid malignancies.

 Papillary thyroid carcinoma (PTC)

 - This is the most common form of thyroid cancer.
 70% of thyroid cancers are papillary.

-- It usually presents between 35 and 40 years of age and is three times more common in women.
+- Usually presents between 35 and 40 years of age and is more common in women.

 - Most often, it presents as micropapillary thyroid carcinoma (<1 cm in size) with an excellent long-term prognosis.

 - It tends to spread locally in the neck, compressing the trachea and possibly involving the recurrent laryngeal nerve.